theosotr/theosotr.github.io/_awards/award_5.md

 inline: true
 ---

-**Academic Grant for the project "Detecting
-Private Information Leakage in Zero-Knowledge Applications"**, Ethereum Foundation
+**Academic Grant from the Ethereum Foundation** for the project "Detecting Private Information Leakage in Zero-Knowledge Applications"